Browse Items (7 total)

 • Tags: Ceramic Lamps

-A row of globe-shaped pottery lamps hang under the breezeway in front of the entrance of the Denton Civic Center.
-They were commissioned by O'Neil Ford.
+A row of globe-shaped pottery lamps made Beaumont Mood hang under the breezeway in front of the entrance of the Denton Civic Center.
+The lights were commissioned by O'Neil Ford for the new building.

-Another pottery urn made my Beaumont Mood.
-This particular urn is located in the Library Director's office.
+Another pottery urn made by Beaumont Mood.
+This particular urn is located in the library director's office.
 It is also made from red clay and has a pinkish-hue and a rust-colored glaze; the shape is conical.

 The condition: has several cracks…